UniICL: Systematizing Unified Multimodal In-context Learning through a Capability-Oriented Taxonomy: Methodology: Dataset, Benchmark, and Model

 \section{Methodology: Dataset, Benchmark, and Model}

-\subsection{Formulation of Unified Multimodal In-context Learning}
+\subsection{Formulation of Unified Multimodal In-Context Learning}

-Unified Multimodal In-context Learning (Uni-ICL) adapts foundation models to diverse understanding and generation tasks without parameter updates.
+Unified multimodal in-context learning adapts foundation models to diverse understanding and generation tasks without parameter updates.
 Beyond architectural unification, it consolidates multimodal demands into a single cohesive prompting framework.
 We formalize this as a universal conditional prediction problem, where an ICL episode comprises a $k$-shot context $\mathcal{D}=\{d_i\}_{i=1}^{k}$ and a target query $(x^\star, q^\star)$.
-Each demonstration is a triplet $d_i=(x_i, q_i, y_i)$: visual input $x_i$ (or $\varnothing$ for text-only), textual instruction $q_i$, and ground-truth output $y_i$.
+Each demonstration is a triplet $d_i=(x_i, q_i, y_i)$ with visual input $x_i$, textual instruction $q_i$, and ground-truth output $y_i$, where $x_i=\varnothing$ for text-only cases.
 Operating over a shared text-image space $\mathcal{Y}$, the model predicts $y^\star \in \mathcal{Y}$ conditioned on the context:

 This interface naturally supports mixed-modality episodes, determining the output modality via $q^\star$.
 However, unified adaptation introduces significant challenges: \textit{highly variable task formats and dense text-image interleaving frequently trigger severe cross-modal interference.} Consequently, models exhibit high sensitivity to demonstration selection, causing unstable, non-monotonic scaling.
 Resolving this requires a capability-oriented framework to diagnose failure modes alongside robust algorithmic interventions for stabilization.